Zomi people: Diaspora

-As of 2025, the Zomi are the second-largest ethnic group in the Burmese diaspora in the United States.
-Between 12,000 and 15,000 Zomi live in Tulsa, Oklahoma, which is referred to as "Zomi Town" within the Burmese diaspora.
-The concentration of Zomi in Tulsa is related to the fact that the Zomi are a largely Christian ethnic group and faced persecution in Myanmar under the military dictatorship.
+As of 2025, people identifying as Zomi form the second-largest ethnic group in the Burmese diaspora in the United States.
+Between 7,000 and 9,000 Zomi live in Tulsa, Oklahoma, which is referred to as "Zomi Town" within the Burmese diaspora.
+The concentration of Zomi in Tulsa is related to the fact that the Zomi are a largely Christian ethnic group and have faced persecution in Myanmar under the military dictatorship.
 The resettlement of Zomi refugees to Tulsa was in part catalyzed by Dr. Chin Do Kham, who moved to Tulsa in the 1970s to study at Oral Roberts University, a Christian institution in southern Tulsa.
+Zomi communities are also present in the United Kingdom, Canada, Australia, Sweden, Germany, and Japan.